lulav/LRS_Documentation/docs_tutorials/spiceypy/spiceypy.md

 Now you can see .citros directory in the explorer.

 ## Scenario
-This simple scenatio can be used to find the Cassini Spacecraft trajectory relative to Saturn's barycenter within specified time intervals. <br/>
+This simple scenario can be used to find the Cassini Spacecraft trajectory relative to Saturn's barycenter within specified time intervals. <br/>
 Users can input the desired time bounds, and the project utilizes SpiceyPy's powerful capabilities to retrieve accurate and precise orbital data for the Cassini spacecraft during the specified period.<br/>
 The output of the simulation comprises critical flight data, such as altitude, velocity, and other relevant parameters, recorded over time intervals.
 These results are published via ROS 2 topics, allowing for real-time data visualization, analysis, and integration with other ROS-based systems.<br/>
 This example is used to show the CITROS ability to implement any useful library, such as popular SpiceyPy NASA lib for spacecraft tracking.
-The project's setup is also showing how user can save all the simualtion results in one place for any number of simulations, and share these results with coworkers. <br/>
+The project's setup is also showing how user can save all the simulation results in one place for any number of simulations, and share these results with coworkers. <br/>
 The parameter setup is listed in ```.citros/parameter_setups/default_param_setup.json```:
 ```json
 {